Eva Longoria Gives Birth To A Baby Boy, Reveals His Name & Shares Very First Photo

 Eva has been pretty open about her first pregnancy in interviews since confirming that she was pregnant back in December 2017, even opening up about her plans for the delivery during an appearance on Jimmy Kimmel Live! in March.

-The actress admitted on the late night show just a few weeks ago that she didn’t want to have anyone else in the room while she’s giving birth to her baby boy.
+The actress admitted on the late-night show just a few weeks ago that she didn’t want to have anyone else in the room while she’s giving birth to her baby boy.

 “I don’t want anybody there.
 I need to absorb this moment by myself,” Eva told Kimmel in March of her plans for her family members when she’s in labor, per Entertainment Tonight.
 “I’ll end up taking care of them and cooking for them and making sure they’re OK.
 I don’t have time!
 But they’re coming.”

-She also joked on the late night show that she was feeling increasingly “uncomfortable” as she entered her third trimester.
+She also joked on the late-night show that she was feeling increasingly “uncomfortable” as she entered her third trimester.

 “Everything’s uncomfortable,” she said.
 “Everything gets bigger.
 It’s not just your belly, like, I’ve never seen my thighs so big, and my boobs… they’re in the way of everything.
 It’s hard.”